Best probiotics in the UK reviewed - tried and tested 2025

 Pros

-a fermented product containing healthy enzymes
+it is a fermented product containing naturally occurring enzymes

 Cons